itsantonle/itsantonle/README.md

 Want to collaborate in code?
 I usually take up the role as a Backend Developer and have experience in making games.
 Currently trying to find time to gain experiences in the programming workfield.

-I have elaborate experience in:
+I have moderate experience in:
 - Java
 - MERN
 - Javascript games (with HTML Canvas)